What time can we arrive?

 What if my electric lead doesn’t reach the electric hook up point?

 All of our electric hook up points are within 25 metres of the pitch so a standard 25 metre cable should reach.
 If you don’t have a 25 metre cable then we do have a few available to loan out.
-Please text James letting him know where you are at and he’ll sort you out.
+Please text Claire 0786748895 and she will sort you out.
 We do ask that you return them when you are done.
 Sorry, I didn’t think about this issue when digging the trenches and putting in the ehu boxes.

 Will you look after our kids for us?